nimrodberman/RNN-s/README.md

 in this section, there is a simple Vanilla RNN.
 We implemented the network using PyTorch libraries. the RNN preforme text generating.

-# lvfRNN
-In this section, there is a Vanilla RNN with a simple but impactful modification.
-The lvfRNN is an implementation of a scientific Paper - Latent Vector Field Recurrent Models.
-In this RNN we calculate a specific matrix for the layer product matrix Whh as the paper suggest.
-This section is under work at the moment.